MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bitsadmin-complete.md

 ---
-title: Bitsadmin complete
+title: bitsadmin complete
-description: "Windows Commands topic for **Bitsadmin complete** - Completes the job.
+description: "Windows Commands topic for **bitsadmin complete** - completes the job.
 The downloaded files are not available to you until you use this switch." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na